ccoates1375/ccoates1375-.github.io/README.md

 _The site was recently updated to use media queries for responsive articles, enabling the page to better adjust to different screen sizes.
 The code also contains JavaScript for a modal window that appears when a user clicks on a FAQ and a small responsive toggle navigation menu for mobile devices._

 ## Usage
 Clone the repository to your local machine and open the index.html file in a web browser to view the website.
-The external CSS file is linked to the HTML file and is located in the same directory or simply visit the live site at: https://ccoates1375.github.io/SHINE.site
+The external CSS file is linked to the HTML file and is located in the same directory.
+The About Us, Volunteer, FAQ and Contact pages are in the pages folder.
+You can also simply visit the live site at: https://ccoates1375.github.io/SHINE.site

 ## Features
 * A header with a logo linking to the homepage.